nielsds/go/101_introduction_to_go.md

 ```bashrc
 export GOROOT=$(go env GOROOT)
 ```

 ### Set GOPATH
 [The `GOPATH` environment variable](https://github.com/golang/go/wiki/SettingGOPATH) specifies the location of your [Go workspace](https://www.callicoder.com/golang-installation-setup-gopath-workspace/#gopath-go-workspace-and-go-code-organization).
 It might be useful to change this if you want to, for example, use `~/dev/go/` as your Go workspace.
 If you do not set a `GOPATH` environment variable, Go will default to `~/go`.

-When setting `GOPATH` to a directory that doesn't exist yet, remember to create it.
+When setting `GOPATH` to a directory that doesn't exist yet, remember to create the directory.

 To see the current value for `GOROOT` run:
 ```bash
 go env GOROOT
 ```

-To permanently set `GOROOT`, again, add it to `~/.bashrc` (or similar).
+To permanently set `GOROOT`, add it to `~/.bashrc` (or similar).
 ```bash
 export GOROOT=/usr/local/opt/go/libexec
 ```